andrewjlamarche/andrew.lamarche.me/_posts/2025-05-22-hacking-together-wifi-elegance-and-performance-part-1.md

 # Concept

 Since around the 802.11ac (Wi-Fi 5) era, all the new networking gear has been hideous.
 Bulky and clunky designs, one single LED indicator and antennas that look like a spider are _not_ it IMO.
 And quite frankly, I'm okay if the astronauts on the space station can't pick up my SSID with their iPhone.
-I'm on a mission to change that without sacrifing (too much) performance.
+I'm on a mission to change that without sacrificing (too much) performance.

 NETGEAR's 802.11g and 802.11n designs have held my heart, somewhat resembling the original unibody MacBook.
 Slim, sleek and stylish without being annoying.